 Managing your cross-border finance – what are your options?

 Retirement annuity transfer

 You can transfer the proceeds of your retirement annuity offshore to reinvest or foot your bills, whatever your age.
 In order to do so, you will need to emigrate financially – this simply changes your status for exchange control purposes to ‘non-resident’ in South Africa.
 It doesn’t affect your South African citizenship in any way.

 Pension and preservation fund transfer

 South Africans can transfer their pension or preservation funds offshore before age 55 without financial emigration.
 In some instances you may even stand to benefit greatly from such a transfer should you reinvest your savings in your foreign pension.
-The UK, for instance, offers a pension incentive to foreign nationals which could potentially increase the value of your retirement fund.

 If South Africa has a Double Taxation Agreement with the country you have moved to, you may also be able to reduce or even eliminate the tax paid in South Africa when you make a withdrawal from your pension.
 These agreements are in place to ensure that South Africans aren’t disadvantaged through taxation in both countries.

 The easiest way to move your money abroad is via your exchange control allowances.
 By using your annual discretionary (R1 million) or foreign investment (R10 million) allowances, or a combination of both you are free to transfer up to R11 million to your new home each year, for any legal purpose.